 - increased investment in small-scale improvements that help to optimise the existing transport network

-- ongoing support for initiatives that best allocate street space between competing uses
+- ongoing support for initiatives that reallocate street space to the most appropriate modes

 - a coordinated approach to freight planning